 - Pack nuts or granola bits to munch on while you wait for your flight.
 And be sure to drink lots of water so you’re hydrated ahead of time.

 - Avoid anything smelly that will irritate other passengers.
 Prime example?
-Tuna.
+Tuna or eggs.

 - Pack a cutlery wrap (fork, spoon, knife, stainless steel straw) in your purse or backpack so you won’t be forced to accept plastic ones.